ProfessorEger/eKapterka/docs/business-logic.md

 1. Dates must parse as `02.01.2006`.
 2. End date cannot be earlier than start date.
 3. Item must exist.
-4. Rental is appended to array.
+4. Renter `telegram_id` must be a positive number.
+5. Rental is stored as a separate document in `rentals`.

 Business effect:

 - Item card reflects booking window and reduces accidental double-assignment.

-## 4.6 Remove Rental (`/unr <id> <number>`)
+## 4.6 Remove Rental (`/unr <rental_id>`)

 Rules:

-1. Rental selection uses 1-based index from sorted rentals.
-2. Sorting key: start date, then end date.
+1. Rental is resolved by Firestore document ID.
-3. Selected rental is removed and full array is rewritten.
+2. Selected rental document is deleted.
+3. Related item `updated_at` is refreshed.

 Business rationale:

-- User-facing rental numbering remains deterministic and readable.
+- Rental records become addressable and removable without list re-numbering.

 ## 5. Availability Logic